vblearnstowritecode/.cursor-tutor/README.md

-This is my "hello world" to Github.
-I am very new to this and trying to built a bot with active feedback buttons.
-This, at least based on my competency today, felt like a task - therefore thought of persisting the code.
+# This is my "hello world" to Github.
+I am very new to this and trying to built a bot on Streamlit with active feedback buttons